 Dog RER Calculator

 The Dog RER Calculator estimates your dog's daily calorie needs based on weight, age, and activity level.
 This tool helps pet owners ensure their dogs get the right nutrition for a healthy life.
-Whether you are managing a puppy's growth, helping a senior dog lose weight, or fueling an active companion, this calculator provides precise feeding guidelines.
+Whether you are managing a puppy's growth, helping a senior dog lose weight, or fueling an active companion, this calculator provides calculated feeding guidelines.
 It simplifies complex veterinary math into easy-to-follow portion sizes.

 Enter your dog's weight in pounds (lbs)